devwrath299/SocialConnectApp/README.md

 # Social Connect App
- It is application which has features many social networking app at one platform.
+ It is application which has features of many social networking applications at one platform.

 # Features
  - create stories and view others stories